Industrial Culture - 'An endogenous nucleus of identity'

 Industrial Culture constitutes a reliable and authentic common ground of internal reference for industrial communities.
 Being a dynamic socio-cultural concept, Industrial Culture is - different from a plain recourse to the 'golden past' - capable of evolving along with a transforming economic environment.
 It can be utilised for creating positive external perception which represents a soft location factor for attracting people and business, including tourism.

-This Work Package compiles a range of awareness-raising activities:
+This Work Package compiled a range of awareness-raising activities:

 - Industry goes public: Promoting cultural resources for industry